December 28, 2019

 When Rafferty meets with her attorney concerning the will, he senses she is distracted by something.
 Still using her maiden name, he unknowingly asks her for dinner.
 Every male in town is hitting on this attractive female.
 Naturally, Beaumont might take a cleaver to her if he finds out, so she declines, missing her first chance to escape her torture.
 As Beaumont has already reminded her, she cannot testify against her husband anyway.
 The attorney later meets with an elderly citizen who speculates about that taxi driver.
 This bit of gossip and the newspaper headline photos of the three robbers have the attorney wondering if one might be Beaumont, who obviously has had an extreme makeover since that photo was taken.
 In suspended disbelief, the photo is taken to a photo lab and he asks them to remove the mustache, clean up the pockmarked face, do the eyebrows this way, and take all the shadows out.
 This they do.
 They also changed his lips to give him a more amused expression and rotated his head slightly.
 No extra charge.
 It all happens in a matter of seconds as the original photo transforms right before our very eyes in a blurry “flash-forward” transition.
 Exactly how a flashback should be done.
 Only in reverse.

 Beaumont is there to greet one of the robbers with a revolverLong before Al Pacino, Beaumont refers to his gun as, “My little friend, here."
 Before releasing a bullet from the chamber he has the wife turn up the radio’s volume, apparently with the belief all three of them will not hear the gunshot inside the house.
 Like a young child closing his or her eyes believing they cannot be seen.
 Beaumont tells his wife to get rid of the dead man’s car and hands her the keys.
 Logically, this might be a great opportunity for her to get out of this nightmare.
 She could just keep on driving or go to the police with her story.
-But not in a dim-witted Hollywood script.
+But not in any dim-witted Hollywood script.
 Escape number two is obliterated.

 Our mental patient gets all melancholy after that murder and insists, above all else, he really loves Rafferty.
 Sure.
 When the attorney arrives at the house of the “happy” couple, Beaumont once again asks his wife to turn up the volume on the radio ‘cause he’s in a shootin’ mood.
 Fortunately, a patrol car happens by and hears the raucous party with Artie Shaw music.
 The good news, Beaumont will not have to serve any time in prison.
 The bad news, Rafferty is about to start the beginning of the film.